joey-qytyku/OS-90-i386/docs/Scheduler.md

 ## Interrupt interruption

 Interrupt handlers (not bottom half) can be interrupted but NOT pre-empted.
 Other interrupts are completely enabled, but the scheduler is notified to not do any task switching.
-A critical section must be used to disable them or the handler should be configured to disable the on entry for speed.
+A critical section must be used to disable them or the handler should be configured to disable them on entry.

 The reason INTs can be INTed is because of performance.
 A slower IRQ handler may slow the whole system if it disables interrupts.

 In the kernel API, CriticalSection() will always disable interrupts.
 EndCritical() will always enable them.
-The exact implementation is not important.
+The exact implementation is not important, but the operations contained wherein will be garaunteed to be atomic.

 Todo: When are drivers initialized?